- Nutmeg Nanny - https://www.nutmegnanny.com -

 This Texas toast stuffing takes Texas toast and transforms it into a Thanksgiving favorite!

-Full of big, bold, garlicky flavor, combined with spicy Italian sausage, sweet fennel, and tangy dried cranberries, you’ll wonder why you haven’t used Texas toast in your stuffing more often!
+Full of big, bold, garlicky flavor, combined with spicy Italian sausage, sweet fennel, and tangy dried cranberries, you’ll wonder why you haven’t used garlic bread in your stuffing more often!

 Are your gatherings still a bit on the smaller size?
-Make sure to try out my Sheet Pan Thanksgiving Dinner with Cornish hens, sweet potato casserole, Brussels sprouts, and stuffing, or my other Sheet Pan Thanksgiving Dinner with turkey, stuffing, sweet potatoes, and green beans.
+Try my Sheet Pan Thanksgiving Dinner with Cornish hens, sweet potato casserole, Brussels sprouts, and stuffing, or my other Sheet Pan Thanksgiving Dinner with turkey, stuffing, sweet potatoes, and green beans.

 Ingredients for Texas toast stuffing

-Simply remove the sausage, double the amount of Texas toast, and swap out the chicken stock for your favorite homemade or store-bought variety of vegetable stock.
+Remove the sausage, add another 4 ounces of Texas toast, and swap out the chicken stock for your favorite homemade or store-bought vegetable stock.

 Swap out flavors

-Not a fan of fennel?
+Are you not a fan of Fennel?
 No worries!
-Celery is a perfect substitute!
+Celery or leek is a perfect substitute!

-If you can’t find turkey sausage, you can swap it out for pork sausage, or for something lighter, use chicken sausage.
+If you can’t find pork sausage, you can swap it out for chicken or turkey sausage.

 More stuffing recipes